 Other examples of external links

-However, different situations can cause a link to be thought of as internal instead.
+Other situations can also cause a link to be thought of as internal instead.
 For example, if a site has subdomains or directories that host different sites on that domain (e.g., a site that hosts numerous blogs or homepages, or business sites).
 For example, the site someplace.com could have different blog subdomains like cooking.someplace.com, autorepair.someplace.com, etc. Although all these sites are internal to the site, some services may consider them external links.